antonlavrinov/Memory-Game/README.md

 * You can collect all the candies that you won in this game in your Candy Bag.

-* You can also feed the poor devil with one of the candies from your bag if you wish to show some kindness to the poor creature ;)
+* You can also feed the devil with one of the candies from your bag if you wish to show some kindness to the poor creature ;)